ikoretskyiNOVA/ContactBookGit/README.md

 ---

 ## Project Overview
 You will notice some things need to be updated in this code.
-It was originally made with Java 8 and JUnit 4.
+It was originally made with **Java 8** and **JUnit 4**.
-The plan is for you to still use JUnit 4, but you can and should use a more recent version, like Java 21.
+The plan is for you to still use **JUnit 4**, but you can and should use a more recent version, like **Java 21**.
-You may also note a few other redundant things (e.g. imports).
+You may also note a few other redundant things (e.g., imports).
 Fix whatever you need to.

 ---

 ## Contributors